nolanlawson/dotjs-2016/readme.md

 ???

 As a share of user attention, native mobile apps are clearly winning.
 You can argue whether or not this is the right metric, but it's the reverse of desktop.
 On desktop, people spend most of their time in web browsers.
+On mobile, it's the opposite.

 ---